Estimated reading time: 15 minutes

 Teach Children Financial Literacy

-When our son is 21 he will have access to an Informal In-Trust Account, Bank Savings Account with Tangerine, Life Insurance investment policy (if we are dead), and an RESP when he is ready for Uni or College.
+When our son is 21, he will have access to an Informal In-Trust Account, a Bank Savings Account with Tangerine, a Life Insurance investment policy (if we are dead), and an RESP when he is ready for university or college.

-Teaching children financial literacy from a young age is SO important especially when they transition to high school and adulthood.
+Teaching children financial literacy from a young age is essential, especially when transitioning to high school and adulthood.

 Starting a family-oriented business venture is a great way to keep wealth in the family.

-The only con to this is perhaps your children may not want to continue with the business after you’re gone.
+The only con is that your children may not want to continue with the business after you’re gone.

-As mentioned this blog is our little family business however in the future I may open something new.
+As mentioned, this blog is our little family business; however, I may open something new in the future.

-Find out if they do have an interest in the business once you have died and if the answer is yes the possibility of the business staying in the family is there.
+Find out if they are interested in the business once you have died, and if the answer is yes, the company can stay with the family.

 Investing is a great way to create wealth for yourselves and generational wealth for your successors or heirs who will be around when you’re gone.

-If you invest wisely you may not even use all of the money which leaves money to those named in your Will.
+If you invest wisely, you may not even use all the money that leaves money to those named in your Will.

-Investing in the stock market, retirement funds, and real estate are some examples.
+Some examples are investing in the stock market, retirement funds, and real estate.

 Related: What happens to your TFSA when you die?